eshaanjoshi/eshaanjoshi.github.io/freshmanfall.markdown

 ## 21-127 Concepts of Mathematics

 This was by far my favorite course.
 I really liked the professor, and while I struggled with the first half of the coursework, thanks to the TAs and the instructing, I was able to do really well to close out the semester.
 I had a great time, and I'm really glad I took it early.
-Concepts also got me interested in doing 15-251 Great Theoretical Ideas in Computer Science, and hopefully 15-354 Computation and Discrete Math
+Concepts also got me interested in doing 15-251 Great Theoretical Ideas in Computer Science, and hopefully 15-354 Computational Discrete Mathematics

 ## 21-259 Calculus in Three Dimensions